ropensci/roweb/_drafts/2017-xx-xx-patentsview.md

 Oldham](https://github.com/poldham) and [Verena
 Haunschmid](https://github.com/expectopatronum), for taking the time to review the package and providing helpful feedback.
-I'd also like to thank [MaÃ«lle Salmon](https://github.com/maelle) for shepherding the package along the rOpenSci review process, as well [Scott Chamberlain](https://github.com/sckott) and [Stefanie Butland](https://github.com/stefaniebutland) for their miscellaneous
+I'd also like to thank [Maëlle Salmon](https://github.com/maelle) for shepherding the package along the rOpenSci review process, as well [Scott Chamberlain](https://github.com/sckott) and [Stefanie Butland](https://github.com/stefaniebutland) for their miscellaneous